 Now that you are reaping the benefits of being sober, your skin is healthy, you are eating better, and your hygiene is back to normal.
 And it shows.

 There are no happy, healthy endings for people who continue to misuse drugs or alcohol.
 The risks to your mind and body only get worse.
 Getting sober, however, lowers your risk for cancers, hepatitis, cirrhosis, heart disease, stroke, and mental health disorders.

-If you have health consequences related to substance use, staying sober is crucial.
-You can participate in various treatments available to you if you are intoxicated regularly.
+Staying sober is crucial if you have health consequences related to substance use.
+You can participate in various treatments available if you are regularly intoxicated.